 I think of computational demography as encapsulating the measurement and analysis of demographic processes via non-traditional data sources and computationally intensive methods.
-I have an ever-growing reading list of papers in this field, which I keep available here.
-I have one ongoing project in this area:
+Together with Matt Hall, I maintain a reading list of papers in this field, which I keep available here.
+I have two ongoing projects in this field:

-With Professors Arthur Acolin and Matthew Hall.
-We are evaluating potential contribution of consumer data for the measurement of small-area populations.
-Consumer reference data is collected by combining and cross-referencing people’s interactions with various private and public institutions, like utility payments, voter registrations, real estate tax assessments, and credit card billing statements.
-Private companies assemble these datasets for sale to marketers.
-We have purchased data from one such company and aim to determine how useful it can be for researchers.
-We are testing the following potential contributions of the data for measuring population levels:
+I work on this project together with Professors Arthur Acolin and Matthew Hall.
+Consumer data are large datasets, often containing hundreds of millions of individual-level observations, maintained and sold by commercial vendors.
+These vendors maintain the data by combining and cross-referencing information about people’s interactions with various private and public institutions, like utility payments, voter registrations, real estate tax assessments, and credit card billing statements.
+Vendors assemble these datasets for sale to marketers.
+We have purchased the data to see if we can leverage them for policy and research purposes.
+We have had success using the data for a few different research questions so far:

-This project emerged from my summer as a Data Science for Social Good Fellow at the University of Washington’s eScience Institute.
-Our team worked to revamp and publish an R package called eiCompare, which contains tools for estimating the voting behavior of different race groups.
+During the summer of 2020 I was a Data Science for Social Good Fellow at the University of Washington’s eScience Institute.
+Our team worked to revamp and publish an R package called eiCompare, which we continue to maintain.
+The package contains tools for estimating the voting behavior of different race groups.
 We hope this package can help ensure that the 2021 round of electoral redistricting results in fair representation across the country.
-Since releasing the package, our team has continued working to produce research that demonstrates the use of these tools in different regions and elections across the US, and continues to improve upon the methods included in the package.
+Out of our work came two additional research projects: